naviam-io/zebra-label/README.md

 5. Run the `updatedb.sh` (unix) or `updatedb.bat` (windows).
 6. Rebuild and redeploy the Maximo EAR file.

-## Maximo Application Suite 8 (MAS8)
+## Maximo Application Suite (MAS)
-To deploy to MAS8 access the Suite Navigator as an administrative user and select the Administration icon from the toolbar menu.
+To deploy to MAS access the Suite Navigator as an administrative user and select the Administration icon from the toolbar menu.

 ![Administrator Menu](images/mas-deploy-admin.png)